 Repairs and Maintenance

+What to know about Repairs & Maintenance.
 The difference between a happy and an unhappy tenant can simply be how long it takes to have a service man out to the property to fix broken pipes.
-For the landlord it may be stressful due to the cost of it, however imagine being the tenant, and being unable to flush their towlet.
+For the landlord it may be stressful due to the cost of it, however imagine being the tenant, and being unable to flush their toilet.

-When it comes to repairs that are needed in a home, it is vital that those problems are addressed at the earliest time frame, as if left unaddressed, it could not only wind up costing more in the long run to fix.
-But it can also wind the landlord in court with their tenant, because of the property owner being liable for images that are as a direct result of unfixed repairs.
+When it comes to Repairs & Maintenance that are needed in a home, it is vital that those problems are addressed at the earliest time frame, as if left unaddressed, it could not only wind up costing more in the long run to fix.
+But it can also wind the landlord in court with their tenant, because of the property owner being liable for images that are as a direct result of unfixed Repairs & Maintenance.

 Tenants have the right to live in a habitable rental property.
 This generally means it must be free of any serious health or safety threats (such as black mold or frayed wiring); vermin infestations (such as rats or cockroaches); and functioning plumbing and electricity.
 But when it comes to small cosmetic issues such as drippy faucets or unappealing carpet areas.